 Any action aimed directly at the exchange rate will spill over into other fields, even if the authorities attempt to offset its direct effects on internal monetary conditions.
 In particular, conflicts may arise between the exchange rate objectives and aggregate-oriented monetary policies or interest rate policies.
-The existence of these spill-over effects implies that, in general, a compromise will have to be found between exchange rates and other objectives of economic policy.
+The existence of these spillover effects implies that, in general, a compromise will have to be found between exchange rates and other objectives of economic policy.
 It also implies that policy actions in other fields will influence the exchange rate.
 As a consequence any exchange rate policy has to be seen as a component of overall economic policy whose internal consistency has to be preserved.
+I shall try to summarize my remarks in a few points.